its-husi/CSS-Battles/Battles/README.md

 This folder contains my CSS Battle solutions organized by official battles or themed challenges from [CSSBattle.dev](https://cssbattle.dev).

+Note (Tip) --> Remove every space character from the code to get higher score.

 ---

 ## 📦 Folder structure